 How To Use

 You can use it in Japanese dishes, such as Japanese pickles, sushi dishes, and salad dressing, or drizzle it over oily foods such as ramen, fried foods, stir-fries, and gyoza.
-You can also replace it with regular vinegar to add a zesty tang and depth to marinades, soups, and vegetable dishes.
+You can replace it with regular vinegar to add a zesty tang and depth to marinades, soups, and vegetable dishes.

 Recipes Using Rice Vinegar